double-speak/doublespeak.github.io/_notes_2021/the-greatest-ink.md

   *Original escrito con mi sangre y una astillita de madera en abril de 1981 en las celdas de castigo de la Cárcel Combinado del Este, en La Habana.
+transpoem: "They’ve taken everything from me,\nthe pens, \nthe pencils, \nthe ink,\nbecause they don’t want\nme to write,\nand they’ve sunk me down \ndeep in this cell,\nbut my rebellion will not drown.\nThey’ve taken everything from me —\nwell, almost everything —\nbut here is my smile,\nthe pride of a man set free,\nand in my soul a garden,\nflowering eternally.\nThey’ve taken everything from me,\nthe pens, \nthe pencils,\nbut here is the ink of life —\nmy own blood —\nand thus I write my verses still.\n\n*Original written with my blood and a splinter of wood in April 1981 in the cells of the East Combined Prison in Havana."
 note: "<p>The most striking part of this poem to me is the ending, when we find out that the central metaphor is no metaphor at all.
 Our author takes the well-used living-through-writing idea and writes with his actual blood, the only means available